Heniker/Starsector-Mods/README.md

   To prevent hullmod from activating - disable repairs on Salvage Rig or mothball it.

 Safe to add/remove mid-game.

+This idea came from old forum post mentioning how Salvage Rig used to work in the game.
+Also from the fact that Salvage Rig is called "Construction Rig" in the game files.

+To modders:<br/>
+If you feel like Dedicated Repair Equipment might fit in your ship design - adding it should be as simple as checking if mod is installed in ModPlugin and calling `ShipHullSpecAPI.addBuiltInMod`.
+Everything else (like safe mid-game removal) should be handled by the mod itself.
+Reach me out if it does not work that well.

 <!--
 Mod is 80% done;